pixu1980/karaoke-tracker/README.md

 ## Contributing

 Contributions are welcome!
-Please ensure your code follows the project's development guidelines outlined in `docs/RULES.md`.
+See `CONTRIBUTING.md` in the repository root for details on how to contribute.

+- Development rules and conventions: `docs/RULES.md`
+- Local development guide: `DEVELOPING.md`
+- Issue and PR templates: `.github/ISSUE_TEMPLATE/` and `.github/PULL_REQUEST_TEMPLATE.md`

+Before opening a PR, please follow the guidelines in `CONTRIBUTING.md` and the docs under `docs/`.